-Ratified in 1791, the Bill of Rights was the first national doctrine in American history to specifically designate liberties or freedoms to individual citizens.
+Bill of Rights was the first national doctrine in American history to specifically, designate liberties or freedoms to individual citizens.

 When the original Constitution was drafted in 1777, the focus of the drafters was to further empower the role of the central Government.
 Leading Federalist Party members such as Alexander Hamilton routinely attempted to strengthen the role of the Government to fortify the levying of taxes and the construction of a firm legal code.
-As a result of these repeated attempts to further authorize the Federal Government, a sentiment administered by the Anti-Federalist Party was gaining in momentum.
+As a result of these repeated attempts to further authorize the Federal Government, a sentiment administered by the Anti-Federalist Party was gaining momentum.

 tyranny and a subsequent civilian uprising.
-Although the adoption of the Bill of Rights into the Constitution took almost 15 years, influences such as Shay’s Rebellion and prior State Constitutions paved the groundwork for the inclusion of individual liberties.
+Although the adoption of the Bill of Rights into the Constitution took almost 15 years, influences such as Shay’s Rebellion and prior state Constitutions paved the groundwork for the inclusion of individual liberties.

 Led by James Madison, George Mason, and Thomas Jefferson, theAnti-Federalist Partysuccessfully constructed the Bill of Rights in 1789.
-The first 10 Amendments include a wide array of civil liberties such as: freedom of speech, freedom of religion, the right to a fair, speedy, and public trial, the right to bear arms, and protection from excessive bails, fines, and punishments.
+The first 10 Amendments include a wide an array of civil liberties such as freedom of speech, freedom of religion, the right to a fair, speedy, and public trial, the right to bear arms, and protection from excessive bails, fines, and punishments.

 The Idea of the Rights:

 The Bill of Rights, which was implemented into the U.S. Constitution in 1791, acted as a bridge between the Federalist Party and Anti-Federalist Party.
 The Bill of Rights was

-freedoms, the Federalist Party viewed the inclusion as sufficient because the central Government retained significant power.
+In addition to individual freedoms, the Federalist Party viewed the inclusion as sufficient because the central Government retained significant power.

 The Bill of Rights sufficiently acted as a check to the central Government while distributing delegating powers to both Federal and State governments.
 The premise of the first10

 Amendmentsrevolves around individual liberties and sustaining rights to the citizen to thwart an autocratic government.

 Prime Movers and Creators:

 The members of the Anti-Federalist Party are credited with the creation and subsequent adoption of the Bill of Rights.
 George Mason, Patrick Henry, and James Madison were the leaders of the Anti-Federalist Party and the chief influences for the creation of the first 10 Amendments.
 When the articles of Confederation(first draft of the United States Constitution) was adopted, the provisions within primarily revolved around the powers of the central Government.
 Individual freedoms liberties were not mentioned in the original Constitution, yet instead were thought to be interpreted through the separation of powers.

 Revolutionary War.
 After much debate and inertia, James Madison authored the Bill of Rights in June of 1789.

 Who Wrote the Bill of Rights:

-The Bill of Rights originated through sentiments which opposed dominating central governments.
+The Bill of Rights originated through sentiments that opposed dominating central governments.
 After America won its freedom from Britain in 1776, the need for a governing doctrine became essential.
 The original Constitution was drafted in 1777 and focused primarily on the distribution of powers between the Federal and State governments.
 Leaders of the Constitution were concerned with creating a functional

 The majority of individuals who fought against Britain during the Revolutionary War believed that they were fighting for their individual freedom.
 They were tired of being mistreated and forced to pay excessive taxes or fines to the British Government.
 The countless individuals who foresaw a similar government to that of the monarch expressed their discomfort through revolts (Shay’s Rebellion) and discussions raised at Congressional meetings or assembly halls.
 The desires of the individual and the Anti-Federalist Party became tangible in 1789 when the Bill of Rights was officially produced.
 The original Bill contained 12 Amendments and was later ratified to 8.

 Although not officially adopted until 1791, the doctrines and previous Constitutions which influenced the Bill of Rights date back centuries prior.
 The first 10 Amendments in the United States Constitution guarantee an individual citizen undeniable rights and liberties.
 The freedoms and various protections offered in the Bill of Rights were spawned through centuries of similar documents.
 Ironically, some of the greatest influences which sparked the creation of the first 10 Amendments were famous British documents.
 The Magna Carta for instance, created in 1215, was one of the first fundamental doctrines that limited the powers of the controlling government.

 Like the Petition of Right (1628), the Magna Carta limited the powers and unjust policies of the controlling Monarch.
 The British Bill of Rights (1689) was another prime influence on the United States version.
 The Monarch was further limited through the British Bill of Rights and the adoption of similar principles found in the 2nd, 6th, and 8th Amendments.
 Although the British influence in the Bill of Rights is unquestioned, a series of domestic Constitutions also laid the groundwork for the inclusion of the Bill of Rights into the United States Constitution.

 Before the ratification of the first 10 Amendments, individual states possessed their own Constitutions, many of which already offered civil liberties outlined in the reformed Constitution.

 Non-inclusion in Original Constitution:

-Created just a year following the Revolutionary War, the Articles of Confederation acted as the first Constitution for the United States of America.
+Created just a year following the Revolutionary War, the articles of Confederationacted as the first Constitution for the United States of America.
 The original draft was written by an appointed staff and subsequently ratified by State leaders.
 The original Constitution attempted to establish the United States as a sovereign nation with a developed legal and tax system.
 The Articles of Confederation unified all states in the union into one governing body but maintained a unique separation of powers between jurisdictions.
 When the United States first gained freedom, the necessary provisions within the Constitution revolved around western expansion and a fully functional central government.

-no mention of individual freedoms or liberties within the original context.
+There was no mention of individual freedoms or liberties within the original context.
 The